 Join your professors in their research.
 When you become a research assistant, you'll gain an in-depth perspective on the world of criminal justice.
 Let this experience ignite your desire to learn more.
 Interested?
-Contact Professor Jesse Weins for information on how you can get involved.
+Contact Assistant Professor Joel Reinesch for information on how you can get involved.

 Get to Know Your Professors

 Our low student-to-teacher ratio offers valuable one-on-one interaction with professors.

 Contact us anytime!
 Call admissions at 605-995-2650, or email us at email@example.com.

 We would love to share information with you via email, or we will mail it right to your front door.